catrincm/truthandsemantics-website/content/event/truthnat/index.md

 Deadline for submissions: May 22<br>
 Notification of acceptance: June 15

-Anonymised abstracts and further questions should be sent to [Poppy Mankowitz](mailto:poppy.mankowitz@bristol.ac.uk).
+Anonymised abstracts and all further questions should be sent to [Poppy Mankowitz](mailto:poppy.mankowitz@bristol.ac.uk).